 Help Prevent Local Flooding

+Not all storm drainage infrastructure is owned by the City.
 You can help prevent local flooding by keeping trash and other debris, like tree branches, away from storm drains and inlets.
-Please visit the
+Utilize the

 Alex311 system to report storm sewer blockages or issues on public property.